 The following four types of waste facilities can be certified: Administrative, Transfer Only, Transfer Station/Processing, and Landfills/Processing.
 For more information, please see Certified Waste Diversion Facilities.

 Please complete and submit a C&D Recycling Facility application form (Microsoft Word document).
+The City will review the application, request and analyze data, visit the facility and determine if the facility is granted City certification status.

 San José is conducting a pilot program with GreenHalo Systems to simplify your project waste and recycling reporting via paperless, online submissions.